tuist/tuist/docs/usage/5-graph.md

 # Graph

 When projects grow, it becomes hard to visualize the dependencies between all the targets that are part of the project.
-Fortunately, Tuist takes provides a command, `tuist generates`, that loads your project dependencies graph and exports it in a representable format.
+Fortunately, Tuist provides a command, `tuist graph`, that loads your project dependencies graph and exports it in a representable format.

 Being in a directory that contains a workspace or project manifest, run the following command: